 Augmenting machine changeover, assembly, and process instructions by overlaying them onto physical assets and environments can help workers better understand tasks and how to complete them.
 Manufacturers can heighten their employees’ awareness of safety risks and hazardous conditions by incorporating visual references and alerts into sets of work instructions.
 Using hands-free AR headsets to view digital instructions can expand field-of-vision and increase mobility during physical tasks.

 The manufacturing industry is experiencing a global skills shortage.
 Older, tenured workers are reaching their retirement age and younger generations are not replacing them at a satisfactory rate, leaving industrial companies with less resources and expertise.
-It’s no stretch to assume this loss of tribal knowledge is contributing in small part to what the World Economic Forum describes as a lack of wellness at work.
+It’s no stretch to assume this loss of skills and experience is contributing in small part to what the World Economic Forum describes as a lack of wellness at work.
 Just as work instructions need to be accurate and accessible to be effective, frontline workers often need a knowledgeable go-to person within reach for procedural guidance during unfamiliar tasks.

 Shared-view AR experiences make this collaboration between frontline workers and knowledgeable experts as simple as a quick facetime call.
 Solutions like Vuforia Chalk allow workers to dial a remote expert when they’re unsure about how to proceed with potentially dangerous physical tasks.
 This can help manufacturers reduce scrap and rework, as well as prevent work-related injuries and deaths.